OK you guys! Get ready for some glam holiday party inspiration!

 Ahhh it’s sooo pretty!
 My neighbors’ pine trees provided the perfect backdrop for our woodsy vibe.
 I used a farm table coupled with dramatic black chairs.
 A plush greenery garland and floral arrangements lined the center of the table with vintage candy dishes and goblets.

 Let’s talk about the place settings.
 I used gold chargers and black plates from Ikea!
 Isn’t that matte black flatware genius!?!
-You can get it from Amazon, and it’s super affordable.
+(Similar here).
 I tied ivory napkins with gold trim in a knot and placed them on top of the plate, alongside the hand-painted macarons, which were nestled in a bed of moss and served as place cards.

 An emerald green sequin runner lined the center of the table with ah-mazing florals in vintage brass vessels.